alexnava86/AdventureGame/README.md

 # Adventure Game
- Tentatively-titled side-scrolling Zelda II/Metroidvania inspired action-RPG utilizing modern features, graphics, game design and gameplay.
-Set in an ancient and mysterious world, explore as a young soldier who stumbles upon an incredible power.
+'Adventure Game' is a tentatively-titled, side-scrolling Zelda II/Metroidvania inspired action-RPG.
+'Adventure Game' builds upon that basic formula with modern features, graphics, game design, gameplay and scope.
+Explore a mysterious world as a young soldier who stumbles upon a secret, ancient power.

+'Adventure Game' is currently being developed by Ryan Elmore and Alex Nava using the Unity3D game engine, and currently has no scheduled release date.